chasebgale/chasegale.com/posts/src/Generating-Previews-of-User-Content-with-Puppeteer/post.md

 Once we determine we need to continue, we launch Puppeteer and wait for a new page.
 Puppeteer has a myriad of options and command line arguments - if you'd like to check them out and tailor to your environment, I encourage you to RTFM @ https://github.com/puppeteer/puppeteer - but for now just roll with these sane defaults.

-Afer waiting for headless chrome to 'boot up' we can now wait for viewport readiness and fill it with content.
+After waiting for headless chrome to 'boot up' we can now wait for viewport readiness and fill it with content.
 In the example below I am pulling the size from user settings, but you can of course pull from anywhere you'd like.
 You'll also notice I am feeding html directly from our firestore document into our page, whereas in production you'd likely *not* be doing this (illustation purposes only, wit.soul === brevity):

 ```javascript